-- A. The restrictive covenant governing the deeds of affordable housing units shall include an option permitting the purchase of the affordable housing unit at the maximum allowable restricted sales price at the time of the first nonexempt sale after controls on affordability have been in effect on the unit for the minimum required period as set forth in this article.
-The option to buy shall be available to the Borough, the Department of Community Affairs ("DCA"), the New Jersey Housing and Home Finance Agency (the "NJHMFA") or a qualified nonprofit organization or entity as determined by COAH, a successor entity, or by the court having jurisdiction over same. - B. All deed restrictions governing affordable housing units shall require the owner to notify the Administrative Agent, the Borough, and COAH, a successor entity, or by the court having jurisdiction over same by certified mail of any intent to sell the unit 90 days prior to entering into an agreement for the first nonexempt sale after controls have been in effect on the housing unit for the minimum required period as set forth in this article. - C. Upon receipt of such notice, the option to buy the unit at the maximum allowable restricted sales price or any mutually agreeable sales price that does not exceed the maximum allowable restricted sales price shall be available for 90 days.
-The Borough shall notify DCA, NJHMFA and the Court that the unit is for sale.
+A. The restrictive covenant governing the deeds of affordable housing units shall include an option permitting the purchase of the affordable housing unit at the maximum allowable restricted sales price at the time of the first nonexempt sale after controls on affordability have been in effect on the unit for the minimum required period as set forth in this article.
+The option to buy shall be available to the Borough, the Department of Community Affairs ("DCA"), the New Jersey Housing and Home Finance Agency (the "NJHMFA") or a qualified nonprofit organization or entity as determined by COAH.

+- B. All deed restrictions governing affordable housing units shall require the owner to notify the Board and COAH by certified mail of any intent to sell the unit 90 days prior to entering into an agreement for the first nonexempt sale after controls have been in effect on the housing unit for the minimum required period as set forth in this article. - C. Upon receipt of such notice, the option to buy the unit at the maximum allowable restricted sales price or any mutually agreeable sales price that does not exceed the maximum allowable restricted sales price shall be available for 90 days.
+The Board shall notify the Borough Council, the DCA, NJHMFA and COAH that the unit is for sale.
 If the Borough exercises this option, it may enter into a contract of sale.
 If the municipality fails to exercise this option within 90 days, the first of the other entities giving notice to the seller of its intent to purchase during the ninety-day period shall be entitled to purchase the unit.
 If the option to purchase the unit at the maximum allowable restricted sales price is not exercised by a written offer to purchase the housing unit within 90 days of receipt of the intent to sell, the owner may proceed to sell the housing unit pursuant to this article.
-If the owner does not sell the unit within one year of the date of delivery of notice of intent to sell, the option to buy the unit shall be restored, and the owner shall be required to submit a new notice of intent to sell 90 days prior to any future proposed date of sale. - D. Any option to buy an affordable housing unit at the maximum allowable restricted sales price shall be exercised by certified mail and shall be deemed exercised upon mailing.
+If the owner does not sell the unit within one year of the date of delivery of notice of intent to sell, the option to sell 90 days prior to any future proposed date of sale. - D. Any option to buy an affordable housing unit at the maximum allowable restricted sales price shall be exercised by certified mail and shall be deemed exercised upon mailing.